 The project was awarded a $5 million Community Funding Project grant through the Federal Aviation Administration.
 The project is also funded by airport revenues.
 The Omaha Airport Authority is a non-taxing authority and collects user fees to support the operation and maintenance of airport facilities.

 WHAT IS THE TIMELINE FOR COMPLETION ON THIS PROJECT?

 Build OMA will roll out in planned phases, starting with the Terminal Drive & Canopy Project, to minimize disruptions to travelers and ensure the airport remains functional along the way.
-The Terminal Drive & Canopy Project is anticipated to be completed in late 2024, while the CUP project is expected to be completed in 2025.
+The Terminal Drive & Canopy Project is anticipated to be completed Spring 2025, while the CUP project is expected to be completed in 2025.

 WHO WILL BE WORKING ON THE PROJECT?

 Hawkins Construction is the general contractor for the Terminal Drive & Canopy Project.
 Holder Construction is the general contractor for the CUP.

 HOW IS CONSTRUCTION GOING TO IMPACT MY TRAVEL DAY?

 Traveler impact is determined by the phase of construction we are currently experiencing.
 Initial construction will launch in summer 2023; travelers can expect lane closures at passenger drop-off and pick-up areas and should plan for extra time when arriving at the airport.
 Follow along on our progress to stay informed and plan ahead by subscribing to our newsletter at BuildOMA.com.